What Causes a Dump Truck to Miss and Slam?

-To explain what causes miss and slam during telescopic cylinder function, let’s first review the standard operation for a telescopic cylinder:
+To explain what causes miss and slam during telescopic cylinder function, let’s first review the standard operation for a telescopic cylinder.

-- When retracting the cylinder, the smallest sleeve or plunger closes or collapses first, then the next largest sleeve, up to the largest sleeve.
+Once the hydraulic system introduces pressure, the largest sleeve or tube moves first, then the next largest, down to the smallest sleeve or plunger.
+When retracting the cylinder, the smallest sleeve or plunger closes or collapses first, then the next largest sleeve, up to the largest sleeve.

-Mis-Staging occurs when the cylinder does not extend or retract in the correct sequences as described above.
+When a dumper truck bed slams down, it’s usually due to missed stages.
+This issue, known as Mis-Staging, occurs when the cylinder does not extend or retract in the correct sequences as described above.

 - The Cylinder that the body or unit is mounted in may have a worn or damaged part.
-This causes the cylinder to sideload; not allowing the sleeve to extend or retract in the correct order.
+This causes the cylinder to sideload, not allowing the sleeve to extend or retract in the correct order.

 - A bent, egg-shaped, or bulging sleeve can cause tightness, resulting in the sleeve being unable to extend or retract appropriately.

 Regularly inspecting your dump truck cylinders can help you catch these and other issues before they become a big problem.
 Check for loose connections and signs of bending or building on your sleeve.
 Seals should also be checked regularly and repacked as needed.
 Bleeding cylinders weekly is another way to keep things operating smoothly.